Bifold doors, also known as folding doors, are those where panels concertina together when they open.

 Bifold doors allow homeowners to flood interior spaces with natural light, making rooms feel much bigger, offering panoramic views and a smooth transition from inside to outside areas.

 Wood is the classic option for traditional buildings and period properties.
 Although timber is naturally the most thermally efficient, it is prone to a contraction in colder weather, which may cause draughts.
 We prefer hardwood for timber bi-folds as they are longer-lasting, need less maintenance and are less prone to warping than cheaper softwoods.
 Timber bifold doors will need regular painting or varnishing to maintain their appearance.

 Bifold doors manufactured from uPVC are similar in strength to timber, and they may also warp in extreme weather and may expand and contract as the temperature shifts.
-While uPVC is a low maintenance material, it can suffer slight colouration from the sun and is scratched relatively easily.
+While uPVC is a low-maintenance material, it can suffer slight colouration from the sun and is scratched relatively easily.
 Generally, uPVC is very low maintenance and needs cleaning once a year with warm soapy water.

 Aluminium is the most robust material and less liable to flex or warp, accommodating larger panes of glass.
-Aluminium is also unlikely to expand or contract with temperatures changes.
+Aluminium is also unlikely to expand or contract with temperature changes.
 Although it is not as good an insulator, heat loss can be reduced by including 'thermal breaks' in the cavities.
 Aluminium bifold doors use thinner frames.
 The process of powder coating can give a durable finish in almost any colour, and finishes can be matched to most traditional homes

 Bifold doors are not cheap, and it can be tempting to cut corners to bring down the overall price of installation.
 But the design, manufacture and installation of bifold doors can have a massive impact on performance and durability.
+An inferior product could result in cold draughts, poor operational performance and lower security.
 After all, bifold doors will end up replacing a large wall area of your property with fitted panes of glass.
-An inferior quality product could result in cold draughts, poor operational performance and lower security.
+Modern manufacturers must meet basic quality standards on security, insulation, glazing and performance, but many will exceed the basics and provide a better lasting product for customers.

 Here are a few quality issues to look out for:

 As with all window and door products, the price depends on a range of factors.
-These can include size, the number of doors, and the quality of material used and the standard of accessories.
+These can include size, the number of doors, the material quality, and the standard of accessories.
 Aluminium bifold doors are the most expensive, but you must set the outlay against the longer lifespan and low-cost maintenance.
 The cost of a timber bifold depends on the quality of the wood.

 ttp://local.292540(Solid and composite timbers) are more expensive and, although they can last several decades, they do need to be adequately maintained.
 Mass-produced uPVC bi-folds are the cheapest option, but the thick frames are not to everyone's taste, and they can discolour with age.